openshift/enhancements/enhancements/machine-api/machine-health-checking.md

 - As a cluster admin I want to define different unhealthy criteria for pools of machines targeted for different workloads.

+- As a cluster admin I need to temporarily disable health-checking for a machine because of maintenace (e.g. required reboot of bare-metal host after OS update).

 The machine health checker (MHC) does a best effort to keep nodes healthy in the cluster.

 It provides a short-circuit mechanism and limits remediation when `maxUnhealthy` threshold is reached for a targeted pool.
 This is similar to what the node life cycle controller does for reducing the eviction rate as nodes goes unhealthy in a given zone.
 E.g a large number of nodes in a single zone are down because it's most likely a networking issue.